Message in a Bottle Myth #1

 Let’s go back in time to the reign of Queen Elizabeth I… It is the late 16th century.
 England is expanding its empire and flexing its muscles.
 Information is power—and, in the wrong hands, a threat to the Crown.

-This legend says that around 1560 (or 1598, depending on the source), an illiterate fisherman scooped up a message in a bottle on English shores.
+Around 1560 (or 1598, depending on the source), an illiterate fisherman scooped up a message in a bottle on English shores.
 He opened it, but, being illiterate, couldn’t read it.
 So he took it to a local official, who in turn took it (and the fisherman) to higher powers.
 Eventually, word of this bottled note reached Queen Elizabeth because it contained sensitive military information sent ashore by England’s Navy (or possibly by English spies “on the continent”).
 Elizabeth, in order to deter any others from opening messages in bottles and stumbling into secret information, appointed an “Official Uncorker of Ocean Bottles”.
 She also made it a capital offense for anyone else to open messages in bottles, punishable by beheading or hanging.
-But then, in England in those days, what wasn’t punishable by beheading or hanging?
 Mercifully, the fisherman was spared because he could not read.
 The information in the bottle was never at risk in his hands.

 Fascinating story, right?
 But here’s the most interesting part: It isn’t true.
 None of it.

-This myth really got legs from Robert Kraske’s 1978 fanciful and dubious children’s book, The Twelve Million Dollar Note, which contains some true stories and many that are now known to be hoaxes or even utterly nonexistent.
-Since then National Geographic and Wikipedia have repeated the myth, along with the UK’s The Telegraph and countless others.
+This myth got legs from Robert Kraske’s 1978 fanciful and dubious children’s book, The Twelve Million Dollar Note, which contains some true stories and many that are now known to be hoaxes or works of fiction.
+Alas, National Geographic and Wikipedia have repeated the myth, along with the UK’s The Telegraph and countless others.
 Everyone writes about this story with the confidence of the internet age, using phrases like, “This law remained on the books for 200 years,” while never specifying which books or how to find any record of the law.
-They all end pointing back to Kraske, as best I can tell.
+They all point back to Kraske, as best I can tell.
 No one on earth can provide a single primary source to support this story, because none exist.